status-im/keycard-cli/README.md

 ## Dependencies

+* An USB smart card reader (those with contacts are more reliable than NFC readers).
-On linux you need to install and run the [pcsc daemon](https://linux.die.net/man/8/pcscd).
+* On linux you need to install and run the [pcsc daemon](https://linux.die.net/man/8/pcscd).

 ## Installation